f2black/hello-learning-world/README.md

-# hello-learning-world
+# Hello World

-just practice to learn some new programming language
+Just practice to learn some new programming language:

+- calculate program by python
+- running in the jupyter notebook